 Alex Brazinski is an acupuncturist specializing in sports medicine, pain management, and stress management.
 He is currently practicing at Philadelphia Sports Acupuncture and Love Health Philadelphia.

 Alex has completed his Master’s degree in acupuncture at the WON Institute in Philadelphia.
-He has completed certifications in Functional Range Release Upper Extremities (FR) and Functional Range Conditioning (FRCms).
+Alex is a NSCA certified Strength and Conditioning Specialist (CSCS).
+He has completed certifications in Functional Range Conditioning (FRCms), Functional Range Assessment (FRA), Functional Range Release Upper Extermities (FR).
 Alex has bee a certified yoga instructor since 2014.

 Alex’s love of acupuncture and sports medicine began as a Division I cross country and track & field athlete.
 During his time as runner, Alex suffered from several running related injuries that forced him to seek help beyond the athletic training facility.
 He found that sports acupuncture medicine was the only effective and lasting treatment modality for his injuries.

-Alex moved from his hometown, Ridgway, in Northwest Pennsylvania to Center City, Philadelphia.
-In his free time, Alex enjoys olympic weightlifting, yoga, capoeria, and movement-based practices.
+Alex moved from his hometown, Ridgway, in Northwest Pennsylvania to Kensington, Philadelphia.
+In his free time, Alex enjoys yoga, capoeria, olympic weightlifiting, and movement-based practices.

 Michelle Vlahakis holds Master’s degree in Acupuncture at Tri-State College of Acupuncture and a Bachelor’s degree in Neuroscience and Behavior from Columbia University.
 Michelle plans to specialize in sports acupuncture and she is currently practicing in Brooklyn, Queens, and Manhattan, NY.
 She is a Faculty Intern at Tri-State and can also be found coaching classes at CrossFit Dynamix in Astoria, NY.